darianina/hackathon_Oct25/README.md

 # Hackathon challenge: Visual Odometry using IMU data
-## Subchallenge (alternative track): Online Video Stabilization using IMU data
+## Subchallenge (or alternative track): Online Video Stabilization using IMU data
 ## Overview
 Main challenge: The task is to create a map of local positions of the drone from the images and IMU sensor data.​
 Subchallenge: This task is to build an online (preferably real-time) video stabilization method for UAV footage.
 We provide framed videos from three flight missions and corresponding sensor logs.
 The focus is on methods that do not rely on future frames at inference time.